AiconNetworks/aicons/aicons/bayesbrainGPT/RESEARCH.md

 What do we want the Aicon to decide from?
 Allocate budget daily for each ads campaign.
 The optima job of the Aicon is to take time as infinite projected time.
 We could decide this because the decision of taking some step S in the near future t + 1; could eb less optimal that taking step S in later future t + 100; when t is measured in days.
 But for simplicity of analysis and using a pragmatic point of view instead of a philosophical, we define also a time frame.
 (Disclaimer, everything should be able to be generated entirely from Aicon; but more on this later)
+Tests
+Metrics to understand if this system works properly.

 References
 https://www.youtube.com/watch?v=OgO1gpXSUzU&t=1988s